Do you need to rewire a house or update the electrical panel to 150 or 200-amp?

 At Integrity Electrical Services, our MA licensed electricians will give it to you straight.
 Call today at (978)-761-5978 to discuss your project.
-There’s a reason why Integrity Electrical Services is 5-star-rated on Google and was just ranked best electricians in the state of MA.
+There’s a reason why Integrity Electrical Services is 5-star-rated on Google

 How do I know if I need to upgrade my electrical panel?

 Forty years ago, 60-amps would be sufficient for a single-family residence.
 But in 2021, licensed electricians will recommend no less than a 100-amp electrical panel for the same home.
 And even a 100-amp panel is usually not sufficient for today’s technology-packed homes.
 “100-amps is the minimum panel amperage required by the National Electrical Code (NEC), but 150-amps is increasingly common.
 While 100-amps to 150-amps are generally suitable for most homes, electrical panels are also available in 200- and 400-amp units.”